Warmest Winter is a seasonal initiative inspiring others through service.

 SocialWorks’ Warmest Winter aims to raise awareness and provide relief for the homeless and transient community through forward-thinking service, experiences, and donations.

 In recent years the City of Chicago has taken a proactive stance towards the homeless – forcibly removing individuals and cracking down on citizens that try to help.
 The Warmest Winter is meant to alleviate this, providing a safe way for individuals to give and a safe way for the homeless to receive.
-From November – February, SocialWorks will be facilitates the Warmest Winter, providing volunteer opportunities, experiences, and contributions that benefit the homeless.
+From November – February, SocialWorks will facilitate the Warmest Winter, providing volunteer opportunities, experiences, and contributions that benefit the homeless.

 Statistics on Chicago homelessness